-Tia Gostelow wrote “State Of Art” in 2015 and was only 16 years old.
-The song caught the attention of Konstantin Kersting (The Belligerents) and they recorded it together at Airlock Studios in Brisbane.
-“State Of Art” caught Triple J’s attention wining their 2016 Indigenous Initiative and a place in their Triple J Unearthed High 2016 Top 5.
+Tia wrote her debut solo single “State Of Art” in 2015 and was only 16 years old.
+The song caught the attention of producer Konstantin Kersting (The Jungle Giants/Mallrat) and they recorded it together at Airlock Studios in Brisbane.
+This was the start of a creative relationship that stuck solid all of the way through the recording process for her debut album “Thick Skin”.